Sreenu09591/Time_Series_Daily/README.md

 ## Pre-Requisites

-Python shoule be available in your PC.
+Python and Java shoule be available in your PC.
 Any of the editor to update/write new code.

 ## Follow below steps to setup this project